-All newly full-time or part-time MEP funded staff must participate in a one-day and half recruitment training session, in the initial 30 days of employment, prior to beginning any recruitment effort for the state.
-MEP funded staff hired on a limited contract or staff hired to strictly provide academic support to eligible migrant children and youth, may receive a modified recruitment training.
+All newly full-time or part-time MEP funded staff must participate in a half-day "in the field" recruitment training session, in the initial 30 days of employment, prior to beginning any recruitment effort for the state.
+MEP funded staff hired on a limited contract or staff hired to strictly provide academic support to eligible migrant children and youth, may receive modified recruitment training.